open-formulieren/open-forms/docs/configuration/payment/worldline.rst

 Open Forms supports the **Worldline** payment backend (using a ``PSPID``).

-In order to make use of this module, administrators must create a *Worldline merchant* and a *Worldline Webhook entry* in the admin interface.
+In order to make use of this module, administrators must create a *Worldline merchant* and a *Worldline Webhook configuration* in the admin interface.

 1. Navigate to **Configuration** > **Configuration Overview**.
 In the **Payment Provider Plugin** group, click on **Configuration** for the **Worldline: Test merchant** line.